 Yes, parking is available at the High House (located across the street) from 5pm on weekdays and all day on Saturdays and Sundays.
 Drivers are also welcome to park on Sycamore Street or N. Candler Drive.

 Located on 318 Sycamore Street, The Chapel on Sycamore is easily accessible by car or public transport.
-Parking is available close by and visitors can get there by taking the 41 and 540 bus.
-The converted chapel is a gorgeous Decatur landmark, and one of the few incredible settings in Atlanta that has been chosen to host the enchanting Candlelight series.
+Parking is also available close by and visitors can get there by taking the 41 and 540 bus.